 They choose green tea over coffee

-Green tea is loaded with antioxidants, which research suggests can lower blood pressure and cholesterol.
+Green tea is loaded with antioxidants, which research in Nutrition, Metabolism, and Cardiovascular Diseases suggests can lower blood pressure and cholesterol.
 And while most Americans reach for the coffee machine on instinct, people in Japan more often opt for tea.
-Claire Koga, MD, a family physician and board member of Keiro, a non-profit health group, points out: "Japanese consume large amounts of tea, particularly green tea.
-Several studies have shown that antioxidants, specifically flavonoids found in green and black teas, may protect the heart in part by improving endothelial function—and this can reduce the risk of clogged arteries."
-Don't miss the other health benefits of green tea that you haven't heard before.
+Claire Koga, MD, a family physician and board member of Keiro, a non-profit health group, points out: “Japanese consume large amounts of tea, particularly green tea.
+Several studies have shown that antioxidants, specifically flavonoids found in green and black teas, may protect the heart in part by improving endothelial function—and this can reduce the risk of clogged arteries.”

 They eat a lot of fish

 It’s no secret that fish is good for you.
 But getting as much in your daily diet as some people in Japan and other countries with the lowest heart disease rates do may help boost your lifespan.
 The secret lies not in fish’s protein and vitamin D (added bonuses), but the omega-3 fatty acids.
 “The number one explanation [of great heart health] is the greater consumption of fatty fish rich in omega-3 fatty acids such as EPA and DHA.
 This can be measured by the AA/EPA ratio in the blood, which is seven times lower than Americans,” says Barry Sears, MD, author of the Zone Diet book series and president of the Inflammation Research Foundation.

 They don’t spend too much time sitting down